For detailed projections see:

 The projections for the 'European or Other' ethnic group include people who belong to the 'European' or 'Other ethnicity' groups in level 1 of the Statistical standard for ethnicity.
 If a person belongs to both the 'European' and 'Other ethnicity' groups they are counted only once.
 Almost all people in the 'Other ethnicity' group belong to the 'New Zealander' subgroup.

 The 'European or Other' ethnic group is expected to grow in 11 of the 16 regions under the medium projection.
 Fewer people will identify with a 'European or Other' ethnicity in Hawke's Bay, Manawatu-Wanganui, Marlborough, West Coast, and Southland by 2038.

-Of the 67 territorial authority areas (TAs), 37 are projected to have an increase in their 'European or Other' population over the 25-year projection period to 2038.
-Selwyn district (up 32,000 from 44,000 in 2013) and Christchurch city (up 25,000 from 302,000 in 2013) are projected to have the highest numerical increase.
+Of the 67 territorial authority areas (TAs), 37 are projected to have an increase in their 'European or Other' population over the 25 years to 2038.
+Selwyn district (up 32,000 from 44,000 in 2013) and Christchurch city (up 25,000 from 302,000 in 2013) are projected to have the highest numerical increases.

-Of the 21 Auckland local board areas (LBAs), 14 are projected to have an increase in their 'European or Other' population over the 25-year projection period to 2038.
-Franklin (up 34,000 from 58,000 in 2013) and Hibiscus and Bays (up 30,000 from 83,000) are projected to have the highest numerical increase.
+Auckland’s 14 of 21 local board areas (LBAs) are projected to have an increase in their 'European or Other' population over the 25 years to 2038.
+Franklin (up 34,000 from 58,000 in 2013) and Hibiscus and Bays (up 30,000 from 83,000) are projected to have the highest numerical increases.